Fusion-Power-Plant-Framework/bluemira/documentation/source/geometry/overview.rst

 FreeCAD objects
 ---------------

 Below a list of typical geometry object properties of FreeCAD.
-Only that labelled as `converted` are available in bluemira.
+Only those labelled as `converted` are available in bluemira.

     .. code-block:: pycon